Real Pro Wrestling

 Real Pro Wrestling (also known as RPW or RealPro Wrestling) was a professional sports league of wrestling, similar to the amateur wrestling found in the Olympic Games and at the college and high school level.
-The term "real" was meant to emphasize that it was professional (meaning the wrestlers are paid money) and it was wrestling, but that it was not professional wrestling in the traditional sense; modern professional wrestling features predetermined outcomes and operates under a very different set of rules from amateur wrestling.
+The term "real" was meant to emphasize that it was professional and it was wrestling, but that it was not professional wrestling in the traditional sense; modern professional wrestling features predetermined outcomes and operates under a very different set of rules from amateur wrestling.

 Real Pro Wrestling, Inc was founded in 2002 by former Northwestern University wrestling teammates Matt Case and Toby Willis, of The Willis Family.
 The company was based in Nashville, Tennessee with branch offices in New York and Virginia.
 RPW was a television production company and a producer of live events.

-The league began operations in March 2005 and consisted of eight teams (see below).
-Although the teams had various city and state names, all matches were taped on a soundstage in Nashville and Los Angeles (Los Angeles Center Studios).
+The league began operations filmed its first season the first weekend of October 2004 and consisted of eight teams (see below).
+Although the teams had various city and state names, all matches were taped at Los Angeles Center Studios in Los Angeles.
+The first season consisted of a 16-week format starting February 13, 2005.

 According to the official website, "In RPW, classic meets the future as the matches are conducted in a specially designed coliseum which showcases a raised circular mat to facilitate better camera angles and to afford the live audience a better viewing experience.
 The circular mat allows for 360 degree camera angles and aids in covering the close quarters that wrestlers frequently find themselves in as they maneuver for position."

 Numerous similar projects were announced before RPW, but none had gotten off the ground.
 Lanny Bryant, the Montana-based editor of Wrestling USA magazine, proposed a similar league in the early 1990s, as one example.

-RPW folded in 2007, after two seasons (2004 and 2006-7).
+RPW folded in 2007, after two seasons (2004 and 2006–7).

 In the spring of 2013, the Association of Career Wrestlers formed a new series offering competitions with financial incentives for post-collegiate wrestlers called Tour ACW.
 This new series has a new set of rules building on the RPW rules with an emphasis on scoring.

 Wrestling style

-The style of wrestling that is used in RPW is a combination of freestyle, American Folkstyle, sumo wrestling and Greco-Roman wrestling.
+The style of wrestling that was used in WRESTLING was a combination of freestyle, American Folkstyle, sumo wrestling and Greco-Roman wrestling.
 Because of this, wrestlers of many styles competed in the league.
 Greco-Roman and Freestyle were the most common wrestling backgrounds in the leagues, due largely to the Olympic experience of the wrestlers in the league.
-In fact, the team rosters consists of numerous Olympians and NCAA champions.
+In fact, the team rosters consisted of numerous Olympians and NCAA champions.